Was Jesus a Real Person?

 Can this go beyond faith?
 Does this have historicity?

-No, that part has no recorded historical evidence outside of the holy scriptures.
+No, that part has no recorded historical evidence outside the holy scriptures.
 None.
 Not even fantastical recordings or campfire tales across regions.
 And I submit that there would have been, had there been some historical truth to such a being.

 Objectively, one must find this lack of historical support peculiar.